 Under WIOA, the State of Illinois is required to submit a plan that outlines the vision, principles and goals for the integration of workforce, education and economic development programs.
-The plan describes the relationship of core partners, including Title I and III, through the Department of Labor, and Title II and IV through the Department of Education.
-Projects funded under the Talent Pipeline Program are intended to support the vision, goals and strategies that are outlined in Illinois' WIOA Unified State Plan.
+The plan describes the partnership of core partners, including Title I and III, through the Department of Labor, and Title II and IV through the Department of Education.
+The Statewide Workforce Innovation Program seeks projects that will address the priorities within the state plan including sector partnership projects, innovative workforce/research projects, priority populations projects and statewide technical assistance projects.
+The following are the key elements of Illinois' WIOA Unified State Plan.